GabelHub/FAMoS/README.md

 #### save.performance

 If true, a plot of the current FAMoS performance is stored in the folder "FAMoS-Results/Figures/", which will be updated during each iteration.

+#### future.off

+Initially, FAMoS can be tricky to set up.
+To this end, the use of *futures* can be switched off, which prints all function output and error messages directly into the console.
+This can be quite useful for debugging.